Division 7A Loan Deed

 However, the practice of using a journal entry to pay a dividend to make a Div 7A loan repayment is widespread.
 But be careful when it comes to complying with rules governing the payment of a dividend by journal entry.
 This is to make a “minimum yearly repayment” on a complying Division 7A loan.

-The Division 7A Loan agreement needs to be signed as a ‘deed’.
+The Division 7A Loan agreement must be signed as a ‘deed’.
 Or the journal entry is doomed to failure.
 (See above.)

 Division 7A Rules and the Dividend Strategy